Skip to main content

 Create an application

-An application contains devices that share the same architecture (such as ARM or Intel i386), and also contains code releases that are deployed to the devices.
+An application contains devices that share the same architecture (such as ARM or Intel), and also contains code releases that are deployed to the devices.
 When a device is provisioned, it is added to an application, but can be migrated to another application at any time.
 There is no limit to the number of applications that can be created or to the number of devices that can be provisioned.

 At any time, the server can be queried for all the applications it knows about with the following command:

-balena apps
+balena fleets

-1 myApp raspberrypi3
+1 myApp admin/myapp raspberrypi3 0 0

 Provision a new device